ovianaanthony/Projects-Csharp/palindromo/README.md

 > For debugging the code you can verify compilation errors with 'dotnet build'

-> For run the application you can use 'dotnet run'
+> For running the application you can use 'dotnet run'

 > If you need help with commands 'dotnet help'

 > For cleaning build outputs 'dotnet clean'

-* There are other dotnet commands too which you must looking for.
+* There are also other dotnet commands which you must looking for.